jazcarate/blog/xpost/_posts/2018-08-14-limit-problem-space.md

 layout: post
 title: Limit the Problem Space!
 date: 2018-08-14
+canonical_url: https://blog.10pines.com/2018/08/14/limit-problem-space/
+tag: design
+excerpt: >-
+    Simply put, the “problem space” is the entire spectrum of inputs that exists in the process of finding a solution to a problem.
-summary: How can we make our code less error-prone?
+    How can we make our code less error-prone?
 In this post I explore some of the ways we can do so.
 Join me!
-canonical_url: https://blog.10pines.com/2018/08/14/limit-problem-space/
-tag: design
 ---

 _Original post can be found in the [10Pines blog]({{ page.canonical_url }})._